instinctive/edu-advent-2022/day06.md

     valid = allOf each (<=1)
 ```

-We will a dummy character for the initial window.
+We will fill the initial window with a dummy character.
 The first characters we
 remove as the window slides along (the _prefix_) will be these dummy
 characters.